 Grabbling is the most unsophisticated form of angling.
 Fly fishing seems downright effete in comparison; forget fussing with those artsy little hand-tied flies, forget about the L.L.
 Bean creel, forget about the custom-made rod, just stick your hand down in a hole under the water and pull out a fish.
 No other form of fishing is so breathtakingly fundamental.

 When grabbling, it goes unsaid that you’re fishing for catfish, which tend to hole up in hollow logs or under stumps in the spring.
-Unlike suicidal salmon that exhaust themselves in long-distance spawning, the sensible Southern catfish conducts a more sedate courtship by finding a steady bed and putting out a red light, so to speak.
+Unlike suicidal salmon that exhaust themselves in long-distance spawning, the sensible Southern catfish conducts a more sedate courtship by making a bed and putting out a red light.

 Grabbling might well be the ultimate expression of angler machismo as well.
 It takes true grit to stick your bare hand in a hole under water.
 After all, there’s no guarantee that what you’re going to grab is a catfish.
 We grow some mighty big snapping turtles in Mississippi that can easily nip off a finger or two if tempted to do so, and it takes little to tempt a snapper, especially when he’s holed up in a sunken hollow log or a catfish box with minnows on his mind.

 We also have a nasty variety of pit viper here called a cottonmouth moccasin.
-I’ve heard it rumored all my life that grabblers aren’t afraid of cottonmouths because these snakes aren’t supposed to be able to open their mouths under water, but that never has made any sense to me because their scientific name, piscivorus, means “fish-eating.”
+I’ve heard it rumored all my life that grabblers aren’t afraid of cottonmouths because these snakes aren’t supposed to be able to open their mouths under water, but bear in mind their scientific name, piscivorus, means “fish-eating.”

 Fortunately for those of us who simply lack the opportunities to haul protesting fish out of the water with our bare hands, there are easier ways to get catfish.
 Mississippi is, after all, the buckle of the Catfish Belt.
 We can get fresh or “fresh frozen” (love that term) catfish in your local grocery any time.